 - Pack a first aid kit and roadside assistance kit.
 Pack a cooler of water, flashlight, non-perishable food and extra batteries.
 Make sure your cell phone has enough charge, and bring your phone’s charger or extra battery along – just in case.

 - Don’t drink and drive.
 Whether you are at a cookout close to home or traveling to see fireworks, drinking and driving don’t mix.

 - Buckle up.
 Wearing seat belts every time is the easiest way to help keep you and your family safe in the event of an accident.

 - Watch your speed.
 State and local police officers will be out in full force during the Fourth of July week.
 Watch the local speed limits and keep a safe distance from the cars in front of you.

 Our Blog contains many different articles to keep you and your family healthy.
 If you have an emergency – seek care right away.
 Call 911 or visit your closest emergency department.
-Care options, depending on the severity of your condition, include urgent or express care.
+Care options, depending on the severity of your condition, include urgent care.